How To Audit Brands For Issues of Racial Inequity

 1. Problem awareness & root cause analysis: does “x” brand know they have a racism problem?

-If there’s anything we learned in 2020 it’s that the corporate workplace does not have the answers for addressing issues of racism.
+So, if there’s anything we learned in 2020 it’s that the corporate workplace does not have the answers for addressing issues of racism.
 Are there only ever white models featured in advertisements?
 Does the brand openly disparage Black or indigenous cultures through adopting cultural aesthetics?
-Is their racial justice hashtag ringing hollow without any representation or community involvement to show for it?
+Also, is their racial justice hashtag ringing hollow without any representation or community involvement to show for it?

-These are problems that a google search and some investigation can reveal.
-But knowing a problem and naming it are two different things.
-Knowledge is power and the more we know, the less confrontational our interaction needs to be.
-We all know how quickly a customer complaint can reach the ears of corporate managers.
-Instead of complaining about or asking for better service, we can utilize our voices as consumers to interrogate that service and put them on the spot in a way that matters.
+Above all, knowledge is power and the more we know, the less confrontational our interaction needs to be.
+So, we all know how quickly a customer complaint can reach the ears of corporate managers.
+Therefore, instead of complaining about or asking for better service, we can utilize our voices as consumers to interrogate that service and put them on the spot in a way that matters.

 2. Empathy: Will “x” brand do the right thing knowing the concern?